Motorsport Manager: Motorsport Manager Mobile 2

 A sequel to the mobile version of Motorsport Manager was released to positive reception on 13 July 2017.
 Motorsport Manager Mobile 2 was praised for being "more technical" than the first game, providing "many more settings to choose from" compared to the original mobile version.

 The main additions from the original, aside from enhancements in graphical fidelity, include the ability for the player to control individual car part design, engine modes, extra tyre compounds, more downforce options, and an expanded sponsorship system.

 Motorsport Manager Mobile 3

 The company announced Motorsport Manager Mobile 3 with a clip posted on July 10, 2018, adding Endurance and GT Championships beyond the Formula series, along with other newer features.
 MMM3 introduced six new championships.

-The game had now introduced to it the Open Wheel Sprint Championship which would feature as the fourth tier in the Open Wheel Racing class along with the already pre-existing European Racing Series, Asia-Pacific SuperCup and World Motorsport Championship, third to first tiers respectively.
+The game had now introduced to it the Open Wheel Sprint Championship which would feature in the fourth tier in the Open Wheel Racing class along with the already pre-existing European Racing Series, Asia-Pacific SuperCup and World Motorsport Championship, third to first tiers respectively.
+For the GT series, the GT Rising Stars is featured in fourth tier, the GT Challenger Series is featured in the third tier, while the International GT Championship is featured in the second tier.
+For the Endurance series, which involves three drivers per car, the International Endurance Cup Class B is featured in the third tier, while the higher class, the International Endurance Cup, is featured in the second tier.